aothms/parametric-ifc5-proposal/README.md

 ### Why Javascript

 - Ecmascript interpreters can be relatively easily embedded into host applications
-- Excelled developer familiarity and tooling
+- Excellent developer familiarity and tooling
 - Matches the IFC5 underlying data serialization model (JSON)
-- We would all love more declarative approaches, but express' function language is also imperative; making porting the logic straightforward to port
+- We would all love more declarative approaches, but express' function language is also imperative; making porting the logic from ifc4.x versions more straightforward

 ### Why IFC5